The-OpenROAD-Project/OpenROAD/src/utl/README.md

 # Utilities

-The utility module houses of the manpage command in OpenROAD, available from the `man` command.
+The utility module contains the `man` command.

 ## Commands